Seeking Knowledge and Wisdom

-Religious naturalism is distinctive among religious orientations in having the natural world as the centering focus.
+Religious naturalism is distinctive among religious orientations in having the natural world as a central focus of attention.
 With a view that nature is the cause of all that is, it is spiritually as well as practically useful to try to understand, as best we can, how things are and why things happen as they do.

 While some have voiced concern about “unweaving the rainbow” (where scientific knowledge might diminish a sense of wonder), religious naturalists tend to feel that the opposite is true – that appreciation can be enhanced by knowing more.
 And beyond the expanding awe that can come as various aspects are revealed, exploration can give practical knowledge – about human nature, as well as principles and processes in the rest of nature.

-Science-based inquiry has provided advances in understanding living beings, leading to insights in medicine and health maintenance that let us live longer and healthier lives.
-It has also opened our eyes to the nature of the planet and the universe.
-These understandings have psychic benefits, in leading to views that can help to minimize disappointments that come from misconceptions, and in attitudes that can contribute to peace of mind.
+Science-based inquiry has provided advances in understanding living beings, leading to insights in medicine and well-being that let us live longer and healthier lives.
+It has also opened our eyes to the nature of the planet and the cosmos.
+These can lead to views that can help to minimize disappointments that come from misconceptions, and to attitudes that can contribute to peace of mind.